 After weeks of empty rooms and temporary closures, a growing number of hotels are reopening their doors and welcoming guests back with new cleaning protocols in place.
 Omni Hotels & Resorts, for example, has already reopened most of its properties which had shut down during the pandemic.
 More, such as the Omni Riverfront Hotel, will reopen later this month.

 Gaylord Hotels was forced to temporarily close its five properties in the U.S. But four have already reopened: the Gaylord Texan Resort & Convention Center, Gaylord Opryland Resort & Convention Center, Gaylord Palms Resort & Convention Center and Gaylord Rockies Resort & Convention Center.
-Meanwhile, the Gaylord National Resort & Convention Center management hopes to reopen later in July.
+Meanwhile, the Gaylord National Resort & Convention Center management hopes to reopen in late July.

 A COVID-19 hotel-status directory from EproDirect, a hospitality industry marketing agency, indicates whether more than 4,000 hotels are currently open, and if they are accepting individual reservations and group bookings.
 While most of the properties listed are in the United States, hotel reps from any destination worldwide can list their hotel's status for free.

 The pandemic is also affecting properties in the pipeline.
 The Langham, Boston was due to unveil a multimillion-dollar renovation this fall.
 However, the completion date has been pushed back to early 2021 due to a local halt on construction.

 The grand opening of Universal's Endless Summer Resort – Dockside Inn and Suites has also been postponed.
 The resort was scheduled to open in mid-March; a new date has not yet been announced.